 Horizontal 4 Inch Backwater Valve

 The horizontal backwater valve is designed for a horizontal drain line.
-It has two main features: an internal check member, which is a a mechanical barrier preventing backflow.
+It has two main features: an internal check member, which is a mechanical barrier preventing backflow.
 This flapper works manually, to open and close.
-This allows sewage to flow outwards, and closes to prevent backflow as well.
+This allows sewage to flow outwards and closes to prevent backflow as well.
 This valve is most common in residential and small commercial buildings.

 Vertical / 90-Degree Backwater Valve